LivePersonInc/developer-center/_exclude/UseCases/RoutingBot/modifyingthetemplate.md

 <img src="img/conversationimages/image_14.png" style="height:250px">

 The Reprompt menu interaction should perform the same function as the Main Menu interaction, in this case.
-Select it and check the User Response panel. **The patterns are missing!
+Select it and check the User Response panel: **The patterns are missing!
 You need to add them!**

 1. On the User Response panel, click on the Match Type drop down menu and select **Pattern**.